bloominstituteoftechnology/CS-Build-Week-2/README.md

 ## Cooldown

 Your access to the server is restricted until you earn more power.
-Starting off, you are only allowed to make one request every 60 seconds.
+Starting off, you are only allowed to make one request every 15 seconds.
 Sending another request before that time has elapsed will incur a penalty.
+The cooldown may decrease as the days wear on - make sure to keep an eye on your cohort's channel for important updates.

 ## Initialization